How (and why) to strengthen your workforce with diversity and inclusion

 We’ll get into those reasons as you read on.
 But to start, let’s talk about the role of diversity and inclusion in the workplace.

 Simply put, diversity is the qualities we have that distinguish us from others.
 There can be primary dimensions of diversity (race, ethnicity, sex, age, disability) as well as secondary ones that are much easier to change (religion, culture, political orientation, family status, lifestyle, education, nationality.)

 If diversity is composed of qualities, inclusion is the environment.
 A place that encourages and promotes diverse talents, connections and ideas by welcoming people who were historically excluded is an inclusive environment.

 As Verna Myers put it, you can think of diversity as an invitation to a party, and inclusion as being asked to dance.

 The case for diversity: It matters now more than ever

 Younger generations like Millennials and Generation Z can broaden the definition of diversity to include tolerance and inclusiveness, respect for individuality, open-mindedness and different ways of thinking.
 You might be able to hire them by talking about how much you value diversity, but you very likely won’t retain them unless your words are backed up by actions.

 Simply talking about diversity as a core value of your organization is not effective.
 You need to walk the walk.
 You must actively work to improve the diversity of decision makers stakeholders.
 Real change and real evidence is what Generation Z and Millennials are looking for.

-Achieving workplace diversity often requires a significant investment of effort and resources, and many companies halt diversity initiatives because of that investment.
+Achieving diversity, equity and inclusion in the workplace often requires a significant investment of effort and resources, and many companies halt diversity initiatives because of that investment.
 They believe there’s not enough value in it.
 Well, not only is there value, but diversity actually helps companies thrive.
 Here’s how.